junxit/us-congress-bills-112/metadata.md

 - 2011-03-29 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 112-43, Part II.
 - 2011-03-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-43, Part I.
 - 2011-03-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-43, Part I.
+- 2011-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-03-30 — Considered under suspension of the rules. (consideration: CR H2083-2091)
+- 2011-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+872.
+- 2011-03-30 — Mr. Gibbs moved to suspend the rules and pass the bill, as amended.
+- 2011-03-31 — Considered as unfinished business. (consideration: CR H2129-2130)
+- 2011-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 292 - 130 (Roll no. 206). (text: CR 3/30/2011 H2083)
+- 2011-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 292 - 130 (Roll no. 206).(text: CR 3/30/2011 H2083)